In this article you'll find some nice explanation on properties of the number e.

 used for charging, so no real need for it.

-the touchpad feels a little weird sometimes, it is a little fuzzy and
+The touchpad feels a little weird sometimes, it is a little fuzzy and

-i have difficulties using the right click, i don't get it every time.
+I have difficulties using the right click, I don't get it every time.

-the website says it's a large one, but i don't think so. i'd have it a
+The website says it's a large one, but I don't think so.
+I'd have it a

 little larger and make the click feel the same place everywhere, it clicks